TikTok Banned Countries List [Updated 2026 Data]

 France’s government banned all social media and recreational apps on the mobile phones of all government workers, numbered 2.5 million civil servants.

-This step was taken in March 2023 to ensure and tighten the cyber security of the country and the civil servants.
+This step was taken in March 2023 to ensure and tighten the cybersecurity of the country and its civil servants.

 7. Estonia